secar600/secar-documents/source/extended_gas_target.rst

         - The oxygen monitor.
     - Allow the oxygen content of the system to reach to :math:`0.4\%` if the loads on the turbo pumps are managable.

-        - When the oxygen content reaches :math:`0.04\%`, you should hear a standard Phoebus alarm.
+        - When the oxygen content reaches :math:`0.1\%`, you should see a standard Phoebus alarm.
 Verify that this happens.
         - When the oxygen content reaches :math:`0.4\%`, the operators in the FRIB control room should hear a voice alarm.
 Verify that this too takes place.
         - When the oxygen content reaches :math:`0.4\%`, the system should also go into :code:`purge` mode.
 Verify that this occurs as well.
         - Once the system goes into :code:`purge` mode: